comunica/Article-ISWC2018-Resource/content/related-work.md

 _federated query processing_ has been an active area of research.
 However, most of the existing frameworks work in the context of SPARQL endpoints, where [multiple endpoints are combined in a client-server architecture](cite:cites sparqlfederation).
-The TPF client is different in that sense, as it federates over TPF entrypoints instead of SPARQL endpoints.
+The TPF client is different in that sense, as it federates over TPF interfaces instead of SPARQL endpoints.
-However, no frameworks exist yet that enable federation over heterogeneous interfaces, such as the federation over any combination of SPARQL endpoints and TPF entrypoints.
+However, no frameworks exist yet that enable federation over heterogeneous interfaces, such as the federation over any combination of SPARQL endpoints and TPF interfaces.
 With Comunica, we also aim to fill this gap.

 {:.comment data-author="RT"}
 Not too sure about the following, as we don't do it in comunica at the moment.

-Next to RDF index-centric approaches like SPARQL endpoints and TPF entrypoints, alternative methodologies such as [link traversal-based query evaluation](cite:cites linktraversal) exist.
+Next to RDF index-centric approaches like SPARQL endpoints and TPF interfaces, alternative methodologies such as [link traversal-based query evaluation](cite:cites linktraversal) exist.
 Traversal-based querying is based around the concept of following links within Linked Data documents, which is useful for live exploration within Linked Data,